BUY BIKES ONLINE – HOW TO DO IT

 If you live in the UK or a European country, the German online superstore Bike24 has the widest selection of models on my list of any online store including those from Bianchi, BMC, Cannondale, Cervelo, Cube, Focus, Giant, Scott, Specialized, and Trek.
 Their agreements allow them to ship these brands except Trek to most European countries.
 They also can’t ship Scott bikes to Italy, Spain or the UK and pas de tout (none of the brands) to France

-In the UK, the online store Tredz also has one of the better inventories of models on my list including those from Bianchi, Cannondale, Cube, Felt, Giant, Scott, Specialized, and Wilier.
+In the UK, the online store Tredz also has one of the better inventories of models on my list including those from Bianchi, Cannondale, Cube, Felt, Giant, Merida, Scott, and Specialized.
 They ship bikes free of charge to residences on the mainland UK.